yinglia/R-Cookbook/R_Package/all things you need to know about creating your own r package.md

 3. when you have internal error, restart R session may solve it
 4. when you `@import ggplot2` but the function suggests that 'did not find ggplot`, this is maybe because you did not create `NAMESPACE` file rightly.
 5. If you want to rename your R package, you should change the name in ‘DESCRIPTION’ file. (if you only change the name of r project and the folder name, your package name will not be changed.)
+6. Packages Dependencies: 'Imports' and 'Depends'.
+Both of these fields contain package dependencies which are installed when you install the package.
+However, the difference between them is that the packages listed in depends are attached when the package is loaded, whereas the packages listed in imports are not.

 # Possible issues